Tandysony/ES6-with-Real-World-Applications/OOP/37-prototypal_classes.md

 Ninja.prototype.constructor = Ninja;
 ```

+> **NOTES:**
+> `.prototype` object is the freely available object to storing things.
+You can use `.method` instead.
+> Every `.prototype` object has a `.constructor` property which points back to the function it attached to.
+Thus there is a mutual linking between any function and its companion `.prototype` object.
+Therefore, `Ninja.prototype.constructor` is `Ninja` itself.

 Since it’s not really a class, it’s important to understand what a **call** to a constructor does.
 It _first creates an empty object_, _then sets the prototype of this object to the prototype property of the constructor_, _then calls the constructor function with this pointing to the newly-created object_, and _finally returns the object_.
 It’s an indirect way of doing prototype-based OOP that looks like class-based OOP.

 The most effective way to work with OOP in JavaScript is to understand prototypal OOP, whether the constructor pattern is used or not.
-Refer to the pervious section for prototype chain to hav a basic idea.
+Refer to the pervious section for prototype chain to hav a basic idea first.